 7. Scalability for Growing Organizations

-8. Optimized Performance and Resource Allocation
+8. Optimised Performance and Resource Allocation

 9. Enhanced Business Continuity and Disaster Recovery